-Roe v.
-Wade distinguished between human beings and persons, holding that unborn children were not persons even if they were human beings.
+were human beings.
 410 U.S. at 159 ("We need not resolve the difficult question of when life begins").
-Such a distinction, however, was foreign to the men who proposed and adopted the fourteenth amendment.
+Such a distinction, however, was foreign to the men who proposed and adopted the fourteenth amendment.8

-If one thing is overwhelmingly clear from the record of the debates leading up to and surrounding the thirteenth and fourteenth amendments and the postwar civil rights legislation, it is that the legislators considered personhood and biological humanity to be interchangeable terms.
+If one thing is overwhelmingly clear from the record of the debates leading up to and surrounding the thirteenth and fourteenth amendments and the post-war civil rights legislation, it is that the legislators considered personhood and biological humanity to be interchangeable terms.